Pontiac Strato-Streak

 The interior was done in beige leather and gold metallic nylon.
+The controls for safety and convenience accessories were located on the drive shaft tunnel.
 It was initially finished in metallic green, but was repainted iridescent metallic red and renamed the Strato Streak II.
-The "Strato-Streak" name was later used on Pontiac's all-new small block overhead-valve V-8 engines from 1955–1957.
+The "Strato-Streak" name was later used on Pontiac's all-new small block overhead-valve V-8 engines from 1955 to 1957.
 The concept car was used to introduce the all-new Pontiac V8 engine and introduce a Space Race inspired marketing approach.